hmchen47/DataScience/Notes/a09-FeatureSelect.md

   + wrapper methods
     + selection of a set of features = a search problem
     + using a predictive ML algorithm to select the best feature subset
-    + training a new model on each feature subset $\to$ computationaly expensive
+    + training a new model on each feature subset $\to$ computationall y expensive
     + providing the best performing feature subset for a given ML algorithm
   + embedded methods
     + taking the interaction of features and models into consideration
     + performing feature selection as part of the model construction process
     + less computationally expensive